uf-robopi/CavePI_AUV/auv_dt/Readme.md

    ```
    By operating the keys as mentioned in the teleoperation node, digital twin can be controlled in the Gazebo environment.

+### Acknowledgements

+We gratefully acknowledge the [LoCO-AUV](https://github.com/loco-auv) for their open-source digital twin simulator.

 ## Example